McIntyre-Lab/TranD/docs/2_gtf_trand/README.md

 With two GTF files as input, _TranD_ can be used to calculate and summarize complexity metrics of each GTF file and compare transcript structures across annotations with summarizing visualizations.

+This README gives basic details on the output and function of _TranD_, for more information on how to run it (including a small example), please see the [User Guide](https://github.com/McIntyre-Lab/TranD/wiki/User-Guide#comparison-of-two-transcriptomes).

 <br>

 ## Complexity
-The following complexity metrics are calculated and summarized (minimum, Q1, median, Q3, maximum, mean, and standard deviation) for the single GTF input:
+The following complexity metrics are calculated and summarized (minimum, Q1, median, Q3, maximum, mean, and standard deviation) for the **each**  GTF input:
 * Transcripts per gene
 * Unique exons (exons with unique coordinates) per gene
 * Exons per transcripts